micropython/micropython/ports/esp32s2/README.md

 ## Building and flashing ##

 Before building or flashing the ESP32-S2, you must [install the esp-idf](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/get-started/index.html).
-This must be re-done ever time the esp-idf is updated, but not every time you build.
+This must be re-done every time the esp-idf is updated, but not every time you build.
 Run `cd ports/esp32s2` from `circuitpython/` to move to the esp32s2 port root, and run:

 ```
 ./esp-idf/install.sh